ambitbuild/ambitdocs/docs/source/agent.rst

 Agent Installation:

-Once you have downloaded the agent binary for the architecture that you require, copy it to a directory of your choice (default is /usr/local/share/ambit-agent).
+Once you have downloaded the agent binary for the architecture and distro that you require, copy it to a directory of your choice (default is /usr/local/share/ambit-agent).

 .. code-block:: console